PaddlePaddle/models/PaddleCV/yolov3/README.md

 For YOLOv3 fine-tuning, you should set `--pretrain` as YOLOv3 [model](https://paddlemodels.bj.bcebos.com/yolo/yolov3.tar.gz) you download, set `--class_num` as category number in your dataset.

-In fine-tuning, weights of `yolo_output` layers should not be loaded when your `--class_num` is not equal to 80 as in COCO dataset, you can load pretrain weights without `yolo_output` layers as:
+In fine-tuning, weights of `yolo_output` layers should not be loaded when your `--class_num` is not equal to 80 as in COCO dataset, you can load pre-trained weights in [train.py](https://github.com/heavengate/models/blob/3fa6035550ebd4a425a2e354489967a829174155/PaddleCV/yolov3/train.py#L76) without `yolo_output` layers as:

 ```python
 if cfg.pretrain: